Ocean County Library

 Little Egg Harbor Branch

-290 Mathistown Road
+290 Mathistown Rd.

 Little Egg Harbor, NJ 08087

-All filmmakers who have been selected for the festival will be notified by late April, 2014.
+All filmmakers who have been selected for the festival will be notified by late March, 2014.
 Those whose entries were not selected will not be notified.
 All films are subject to final approval by the Ocean County Library before screening.

 In submitting projects to the Ocean County Library Film Festival, the filmmaker agrees that the film, if selected, may be screened at the festival and be used for publicity and promotional uses by the Ocean County Library.
 The person submitting the entry form is authorized to enter the project into the Ocean County Library Film Festival.
-Note: Films may or may not be shown in their entirety if accepted.

 For more information on the Ocean County Library Filmmakers Advisory Group, contact:

-Jeannie Collacott: Teen Services
+Emily Mazzoni: Teen Services

 Ocean County Library

 QUESTIONS ABOUT THE OCLSFF